 I was fortunate enough to lead Product Development Teams in a 24*7 delivery model with remote teams and cannot advocate enough the benefits of building a high-performing team of global talents vs a local pool.

 Companies are acknowledging the fact that remote work is here to stay and offers benefits for all parties, especially for Product and software development teams.
 Remote work can make engineering teams and software developers improve their productivity, work-life balance, save money and job satisfaction.
 For product managers, remote work offers access to the deeper global talent pool.
 However, for organizations to exploit remote work more effectively, you need the best project management tools for remote teams to enhance your teams’ productivity wherever they are across the world.

-Here are some of the best tools that I can recommend to product managers and scrum teams to work remotely more efficiently.
+Which tools do product managers use?
+I hear you when you think of such questions alone or with your team.
+Here is the list of best tools and software for remote employees that I can recommend to product managers and scrum teams to work remotely more efficiently.

 Connecting concepts to create disruptive ideas requires intensive and extensive mind mapping.
 I think, this is what Miro was designed to do.
 In no time it has become my favourite tool for me to document all the crazy concepts that I develop.
 Digital product teams working remotely can rely on Miro to organize concepts in related groupings at the beginning of the ideation process.